shelled snails text index | photo index

 Family Potamididae

 Where seen?
-This small snail is seen in large numbers in shallow sheltered places and monsoon drains near the sea.
-Elsewhere, they are also found in mangrove mudflats.
-They can be found in large numbers.
+This small snail is sometimes seen in large numbers in shallow sheltered places and monsoon drains near the sea, also on mangrove mudflats.

 Features: 2-3cm.
 Shell conical with spirals of large beads.
 Shell opening large and flared with a spout-like tip.
-Operculum thin and dark.
+Operculum thin, dark with tight spirals.

 Kusu Island, May 07